 I was often told that my explanations were incomprehensible and several people encouraged me to write fiction which would include small amounts of explanation in a readily digestible form, diluted by the presence of an entertaining story.
 I began to do this in 2002, and spent about two years on an outrageous book which poorly explained the ideas within a large mass of relatively bad writing which told an absurd story.
 I don’t think I ever planned to publish it.

 I’ve written quite a bit more fiction since then, as you may see by looking at my books website.
 It has been damaged recently, but I will recover it soon.
-It can still tell you a lot, but the images which accompanied the text have been mostly lost.
+It can still tell you a lot, but the some links are broken and some images which accompanied the text have been lost.